nguyen14ck/MapReduce-Tutorial/README.md

-# 3.Prepare data and run MapReduce job
+# 3. Prepare data and run MapReduce job
 You create input, output folder on hdfs system.
 And then copy your local data on Linux server to name node (data node - hdfs).

 To run MapReduce, use command: yarn  jar  jar_path  input_paht  output_path